Rem01Gaming/encore/website/docs/guide/webui-and-configuration.md

 Stops system logging services to reduce background activity and performance overhead.

 ::: tip Deprecated
-This feature has been removed from the 4.3 release.
+This feature has been removed in version 4.3 and later due to root detection issues.
 :::

 ::: warning